 This alternative option allows you to experience the trail by day whilst focussing the evenings on you, your family and close companions.
 You set the social agenda in the welcoming environment of your hotel bar, restaurant or room.
 Hotels are on the trail and the average standard is 2-star or higher.

 Our commitment is to bring you your preferred accommodation option, Guest house-led or Hotel-led, in its purest form.
 However, we cannot guarantee that corresponding accommodation will always be available at each stage and so this cannot be a precondition of your booking.
-Where we are unable to accommodate you in the desired chambres d’hotes or hotel stay on a particular night, you will be placed in the equivalent hotel or guest house, respectively.
+Where we are unable to accommodate you in the desired chambres d’hotes or hotel stay on a particular night, you will be placed in the equivalent hotel or guest house, respectively, with an adjustment to that night’s fees.
 Of course, it goes wthout saying that the more flexible you are with your start dates, the greater chance you have of getting your preferred accommodation type at each stage of the tour.

 - Warm summers; mild and sunny spring & autumn